makeandbuild/vessl/README.md

       "totalItems": 6
     }

-As well as descending sorting and multple attributes
+As well as descending sorting and multple attributes - here we sort by "type" ascending and then by "id" descending

     GET http://localhost:8080/vessl-webapp/rest/events?sortBys=type:true,id:false
     RESPONSE